DevExpress/bower-xtrareports-js/README.md

 ## Support

-Questions related to DevExpress Reporting tools then contact the DevExpress [Support Center](http://www.devexpress.com/Support/Center).
+If you have questions related to DevExpress Reporting tools then please contact the DevExpress [Support Center](http://www.devexpress.com/Support/Center).